bhark/Konsent/README.md

 # Konsent

-## Important note on security updates
+## Important note on the state of Konsent

-Konsent hasn't had its dependencies updated for a while, which means that it is not safe to use unless you update them yourself.
-I know of two vulnerabilities in the dependencies currently used by Konsent: a severe vulnerability in pyyaml, and a moderate vulnerability in flask.
-Patches have been released for both of these dependencies, it's just about updating them before deploying Konsent.
+Konsent is no longer being maintained or developed upon.
+The project was put in the grave after stumbling into some deeper misconceptions in the model.
+A new application and model is slowly making its way into existence, and is under active development as of November 2021.

 ## About